mohamedsamirpassion/pilotcars-permits/EMAIL_SYSTEM_SUMMARY.md

 ## ✅ System Status: **FULLY IMPLEMENTED & TESTED**

-The My PEVO application now includes a professional email notification system that handles critical business communications.
+The Pilot Cars & Permits application now includes a professional email notification system that handles critical business communications.
 The system is production-ready and automatically detects whether it's running locally or in production.

 ## 🚨 Critical Email Notifications Implemented